HewlettPackard/python-storage-clients/doc/source/pages/storeserv.rst

 Session management
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Simple way to open Rest API session for StoreServ 3PAR arrays (with exception handling and session auto-closing):
+A simple way to open a Rest API session for StoreServ 3PAR arrays (with exception handling and session auto-closing):

 .. code:: python